radar/ryanbigg.com/_posts/2026-08-27-ryan-bigg-is-sorta-looking-for-work.markdown

 ---
 wordpress_id: RB-1787801117
 layout: post
-title: "Ryan Bigg is (sorta) looking for work"
+title: "Ryan Bigg is looking for work"
 ---

 As of last week, I've been working at [Fat Zebra](https://fatzebra.com) for 5 years.
 (To celebrate, I caught up with my cardiologist.)
 In about a year and a half, it'll be double the amount of time that I've worked anywhere else.
 So I think that has to count for something in both Fat Zebra's favour and my own.